Basic Kirwan injectivity and its applications: Introduction

-To demonstrate the usefulness of the Kirwan injectivity theorem in foliation theory, we apply Theorem \ref{thm1} to study Hamiltonian torus actions on transversely K\"ahler foliations.
-When the action preserves the transversely holomorphic structure, we obtain a foliation analogue of the Carrell-Lieberman theorem \cite{CL73} and establish the vanishing of certain basic Hodge numbers.
-When the Hamiltonian action is clean and when the fixed leaf set consists entirely of isolated closed leaves, we prove that the odd dimensional basic Betti number must vanish, and that the basic Euler characteristic number is given by the total number of the vertices in the moment polytope.
+In this paper, we set ourselves a modest goal of applying the symplectic methods developed in \cite{LS17}, \cite{LY17} and \cite{LS18} to derive some interesting applications in the geometry and topology of foliations.
+We first present a quick proof of a foliated version of the Kirwan injectivity theorem for transversely symplectic foliations (Theorem \ref{thm1}), then move on to use it to study Hamiltonian torus actions on transversely symplectic and K\"{a}hler foliations.
+When the action preserves the transversely holomorphic structure, we obtain a foliation analogue of the Carrell--Lieberman theorem \cite{CL73} and establish the vanishing of certain basic Hodge numbers (Theorem \ref{thm2}).
+When the Hamiltonian action is clean and the fixed leaf set consists entirely of isolated closed leaves, we prove that the odd dimensional basic Betti number must vanish, and that the basic Euler characteristic number is given by the total number of the vertices in the moment polytope.